kristen1028/MathDataScience/Problem_Set_3.md

     normalized_array = (img - min_value) / (max_value - min_value)
     return normalized_array
 ```
+This function ensures that the pixel values of the image tensor are in the [0, 1] range.

 # Function to plot an image tensor
 ```python